Philippines at the 2023 SEA Games: Preparation

 The Philippine delegation to the 2023 Southeast Asian Games composed of 814 athletes in all sports, with Chito Loyzaga as the chef de mission.

 The Philippines participated in all 38 sports with 905 athletes.
 For non-traditional sports, they employed athletes who played a similar discipline such as traditional swimmers for fin swimming and kickboxers for kun bokator.
 The national delegation also had to contend with the 70 percent participation limit in combat sports or martial arts; a quota not applicable to the hosts.

 An all-women delegation, save for Philippine Olympic Committee President Abraham Tolentino and chef de mission Loyzaga, represented the country in the opening ceremony.
-Volleyball player Alyssa Valdez was the flag-bearer.
+Volleyball player Alyssa Valdez was the flag-bearer in the opening ceremony.